Namikelwa/eneza-data-science-roadmap/intern_roadmap_template.md

 ## 🗺️ DEFINE YOUR ROADMAP

 > *Outline the path you plan to take to reach your goals.*
-> You can think of this as your “plan of action” — what steps, habits, or learning paths will help you progress?
+> You can think of this as your “plan of action” - what steps, habits, or learning paths will help you progress?

 Example roadmap:
 1. Complete the Python and data analysis modules.
 2. Participate in at least two mini-projects.
 3. Attend all team review sessions and ask questions.
-4. Collaborate with peers on a data storytelling challenge.
+4. Collaborate with peers.
 5. Document all learning milestones in GitHub.

 **My roadmap:**